-Jon Ossoff is challenging first term Senator David Perdue (R) in one of two Georgia Senate contests this year.
-Perdue, who is a down-the-line supporter of President Trump, has been caught up in the stories about his stock trades during Coronavirus pandemic.
+Jon Ossoff is challenging first-term Senator David Perdue (R) in one of two Georgia Senate contests this year.
+Perdue, who is a down-the-line supporter of President Trump, has been caught up in allegations about his stock trades at the onset of the Coronavirus pandemic.

-Ossoff is an experienced candidate and has been surging in fundraising, organization and expertise on national security issues.
+Ossoff is an experienced candidate with a solid background on national security issues.
 He has a bachelor’s degree from Georgetown University’s School of Foreign Service and a master’s degree from the London School of Economics.
 Ossoff worked as a national security aide to Rep. Hank Johnson for five years.
 He now leads a business that produces investigations targeting war crimes, corrupt officials, and organized crime for international news organizations.

 In 2017, Ossoff ran in a special House election.
 While he broke national fundraising records for a House candidate and became a national sensation, he fell just short in the contest.
-That electoral experience has shaped his race this time, and polls show Ossoff and Perdue essentially tied.
+That electoral experience has shaped his race this time, evident through his strong November 3 finish.

 If elected, nuclear non-proliferation and global nuclear weapons reductions will be among Ossoff’s top priorities.